evcore/wrappers/README.md

 ```
 some command | shuf --random-source=/dev/urandom
 ```
 any time.
-Of course you can make an alias of function to accomplish this, but this wrapper is so much easier and works every time.
+Of course you can make an alias or function to accomplish this, but this wrapper makes it so much easier and works every time.